The Entrepreneur

 The Entrepreneur (L'industriale) is a 2011 Italian drama film directed by Giuliano Montaldo.
 The film premiered out of competition at the 2011 Rome Film Festival.
 It won three Italian Golden Globes for best film, cinematography and best music and the special jury prize to Pierfrancesco Favino.
-It was also nominated to four Nastro d'Argento Awards (for best script, best actress, best cinematography and best scenography).
+Additionally, it was also nominated to four Nastro d'Argento Awards (for best script, best actress, best cinematography and best scenography).